RELabUU/LCDTrace/README.md

 │   │   feature_selection.ipynb                     <- Notebook to apply feature selection for three subset sizes
 │   └── results processing
 │       ├── calculating_feature_importance.ipynb    <- Notebook to calculate feature importance (families) and create boxplots (e.g., Figure 3 in the paper)
-│       ├── Friedman-Nemenyi.ipynb                  <- Notebook to perform the statistical tests
+│       ├── Statistical-Tests-and-Effect-Size.ipynb <- Notebook to perform the statistical tests
 │       └── process_results.ipynb                   <- Notebook to process the raw results that returns dataset-grouped results
 ├── results                                         <- The evaluation results produced by the notebook │   ├── 01_Trace link Feature Data                  <- Example of populated feature files